 With university enrollment soaring across the continent and insufficient faculty investment, universities hire faculty with only a MA degree or even a BA degree to compensate.
-Today fewer than 50 percent of faculty members in Ghana, Nigeria, South Africa, Tanzania, and Uganda hold a PhD, a pattern seen across much of the global South.
+Today fewer than 50 percent of faculty members in Ghana, Nigeria, South Africa, Tanzania, Kenya, and Uganda hold a PhD, a pattern seen across much of the global South.

 This situation threatens the ability of university faculty to reproduce their ranks across generations or even to produce research on pressing economic, social, or political issues.